 Because large, metropolitan cities like Dallas continue to grow in population, they are limited on how much their current infrastructure can expand.
 As a result, city leaders have to rethink, re-engineer and rework how cities are using their current infrastructures.
-This consideration led Dallas to create the Dallas Innovation Alliance, which will require a cooperative effort from the city's industrial, commercial and municipal leadership to build a pilot project that will result in a case study for the future of smart city rollouts across the city and region.
+This consideration led Dallas to create the Dallas Innovation Alliance, which will require a cooperative effort from the city's industrial, commercial and municipal leadership to build a pilot smart city project that will result in a case study for the future of smart city rollouts across the city and region.

-This project will focus several of the elements required for smart-city designation, including smart energy, smart buildings, smart infrastructure, smart technology and smart education.
+This smart city project will focus several of the elements required for smart-city designation, including smart energy, smart buildings, smart infrastructure, smart technology and smart education.
 Although the project is still in its early stages and budget issues are being worked out, Trey Bowles, founder and CEO of The Dallas Entrepreneur Center, said the goals are efficiencies, cost savings and revenue growth.